 - In a large mixing bowl, take milk powder, maida and sooji.
 To this add the baking soda, ghee and lemon juice.
 Crumble the mixture with your fingers.

 - Start adding the milk little by little and knead it into a dough.
 Make sure the dough is smooth and soft.
 Roll the dough into small balls after greasing your hands with ghee.
-Keep in mind that there shouldn’t be any cracks on the surface of the small balls, else it will break when you fry it.
+Keep in mind that there shouldn’t be any cracks on the surface of the small balls, or else they will break when you fry them.

-- Fry the balls in hot ghee in low flame, stirring in between.
+- Fry the balls in hot ghee on low flame, stirring in between.
 Fry them until golden brown.

 - After frying, immediately drop the hot balls into the sugar syrup and coat it well.
 Cover the lid and let it rest for about 2 hours.
 The jamuns will have doubled in size by now.

 - Garnish it with some chopped pistachio nuts.
 Enjoy these delicious gulab jamuns either hot or cold.